 10K Annual report (if it's a public company) or Crunchbase profile (if it's a startup)

 Social media platforms like Twitter, Facebook, and/or Instagram

 Recent Google news hits

 Take it a step further and check out the company's competitors and get a pulse of the overall industry.
 And don't forget to study the job listing!
 Make sure you understand the key responsibilities and skills required, thinking about how you fit and can add value to the job.

 2. Practice, practice, practice

-The best way to feel more confident about your upcoming interview is to practice.
+The best way to feel more confident about your upcoming first interview is to practice.
 You can take the DIY approach by talking to yourself in the mirror or asking a friend or roommate to quiz you, but you might be better off participating in a mock interview.

-A mock interview is basically a simulation of the real interview.
+A mock interview is basically a simulation of the actual interview.
 Many career counselors, professional interview coaches, life coaches, and college career centers offer mock interviews.
 You should take this opportunity to practice interviewing and get real-time feedback from someone other than a friend or family member — especially if you consider hiring a professional interview coach.

 Working with a professional interview coach has a number of benefits: It allows you to alleviate some of your jitters, boost your confidence, and know where you can improve.
 It's also a great opportunity to ask any questions tailored to your experience (Google doesn't always have the answers).